zacfukuda/minamoto/README.md

 Since we want to run wordpress website, not JS application, the Webpack Dev Server will proxy all traffic to the host your Wordpress is running.

 ### Stylus
 The developer of this starter theme prefers [Stylus](http://stylus-lang.com/) for a CSS preprocessor.
-It is compatible with Sass or Less, but you have to replace the loader to the one you prefer.
+The Webpack setting of this theme is compatible with Sass or Less, but you have to replace the loader with the one you prefer.

 ### Multiple Entries
 Since this project is for Wordpress, JS and CSS are completely separeted into different entries.
-Plus, the CSS files are separeted acconding to their target media.
+Plus, the CSS files are separeted acconding to their target medias.

 ### No `public` Folder
 We don’t need a public folder that servers static files because all traffic will be proxied.
 For this reason, neither it requires **InterpolateHtmlPlugin**.